top of page

 King America - How Europe Now Sees the Story of American Democracy

 Apparently, America is now a kingdom.
 How did it get here?
 I offer Americans an outsider view from those who’ve lived under kings.
 The honest kind that might hurt.
 And it’s all about the story you tell yourself.
+You know he'd make a good president...
 How did we get here?
 Even now that the dust has settled, to those who have actually read it , The Supreme Court immunity decision is still beyond shocking .
 Or is it?
-Many people across the world have recognized for some time now that America does not have true separ
+Many people across the world have recognized for some time no

 Kralingen